Sasol M3B wax delivers a smooth finish and a robust fragrance throw. It is suitable for container candles.

 Step 3 – Pouring

-Once your fragrance and colour has blended, and the wax has cooled down to between 65℃ and 67℃ it is ready to be poured.
-The wax will have a slight milky appearance.
-This will ensure a smooth, white finish.
+Once your fragrance and colour has blended, and the wax has cooled down to 70℃, it is ready to be poured.
+The wax will be clear appearance.

 Fill the container to 2cm below the maximum filling line to leave room for the top-up.
 Make sure to keep enough wax for the top-up, depending on the number of candles being made.

 It is important to have the containers at the same temperature as the ambient room temperature.

 Allow wax to cure for 12 hours.